 So perhaps the expression should be changed from “Don’t let the turkeys get you down” to “Don’t let your food get you down”

-A parent just asked me “Since you’re the nutrition guru, w/ NV and all, I thought I’d pose this question to you and see what you think.
+A parent just asked me “Since you’re the nutrition guru, w/ IQed and all, I thought I’d pose this question to you and see what you think.
 My son has some bad temper tantrums.
 Do you think nutrition has anything to do with it?
 Like what he eats on a daily basis?
 I ask this because one day he’s a perfect angel then the next he’s a hellion!
 He’s apraxic, minor SPD, speech 2xs/wk, OT 1x/wk.
 Any and all info/opinions are wanted!!!”

-I’m not a nutrition guru, but I suspect the answer lies in the neurotransmitters.
+I suspect the answer lies in the neurotransmitters.

 Research typically states that if one wants to be more alert you should look to increase the neurotransmitters dopamine and norepinephrine, while if you are looking for calm, stress reducing effects you want to increase serotonin production.